Michèle Lamy

-Michèle Lamy (born April 20, 1944) is a French culture and fashion figure.
-She has been a clothing designer, performer, and film producer.
-She is the co founding partner of Owenscorp and functions as the Executive Manager Art/Furniture.
+Michèle Lamy (born 20 April 1944) is a French cultural and fashion figure and an entrepreneur.
+She has been a clothing designer, performer, restaurateur, lawyer, and film producer.
+She is the co-founding partner of Owenscorp and functions as the executive manager of Art/Furniture.
+Lamy has been photographed by Steven Klein, Mario Sorrenti, and other famous fashion photographers.

 Early life and education

-Lamy was born in 1944 in Jura, France.
-Her grandfather made accessories for one of France's most famous couturiers, Paul Poiret.
+Lamy was born in 1944 and raised in Jura, the Alps, France.
+Her grandfather made accessories for one of France's most famous couturiers, Paul Poiret; her family owns an eyewear company.

+As a teen in France, Lamy performed as a stripper at county fairs.

-She studied law, and during the 60s and 70s, worked as a defense lawyer, while studying with the postmodern philosopher Gilles Deleuze.
+She went to law school, and during the '60s and '70s, worked as a criminal defense lawyer, while studying with the postmodern philosopher Gilles Deleuze.
+Lamy left the profession when she found herself more interested in her defendants than the lawyers practicing in the French legal system.